 With a lighter, more complex suspension than in its past, the 4-Series coupe and sedan benefit from a stiffer body and a wider range of tuning possibilities that comes with it.
 It's by default a grand tourer, but adaptive driving systems mean you can tailor its steering weight, shift schedule, and throttle maps.
 It's happy to loaf along in low-aspiration Comfort mode, but it only truly comes alive in Sport and Sport+ programs.
 The throttle zings toward redline, the automatic cracks off instant shifts, the steering tackles turns instantly.

 Of all the changes that have been wrought on the latest 3-Series and now in turn, the 4-Series, the electric power steering system has probably done the most to shake the foundations of the BMW faithful.
-The standard flavor weights up evenly but quickly, and with the larger wheel/tire combinations offered (up to 19 inches), the 4er's steering just feels heavier than it needs to, and follows the crown on the road more than it should.
-Feedback is sorely lacking.
-There's a premium Variable Sports steering setup that changes the rack's ratio; we haven't tried it yet in the standard 4-Series.
+The standard flavor weights up evenly but quickly, and with the larger wheel/tire combinations of up to 19-inchers offered, steering just feels heavier than it needs to, and follows the crown on the road more than it should.
+Feedback is lacking.
+There's a variable-ratio steering rack that can change its ratio; we haven't tried it yet in the standard 4-Series.

 Yes, there's also the M4.
 It's blessed with dramatically higher power output of 425 hp and 406 lb-ft) from the inline-6 turbo, and a choice between 6-speed manual or 7-speed dual-clutch gearboxes.
 A limited-slip rear differential and an optional adaptive suspension let the 2015 BMW M4 tackle bigger cars like BMW's own M6 in sophistication, but it's still smaller and lighter, which keeps 0-60 mph times down around 4.2 seconds.